Did you know that pizza has its own day? National Pizza Day is February 9th! ?

-- If you have a knife and fork available then do use them, but often you will not have utensils in the casual settings where pizza is served.
-Pizza is usually served as a “finger food”.
+- If you have a knife and fork available, use them, but often you will not have utensils in the casual settings where pizza is served.
+Pizza is usually served as a “finger food.”

 - Be sure to have a napkin and use it!

 - Take small bites- about the size of a quarter.

 I’ve taught an hour-long manners class for elementary ages around the theme of pizza by including phone manners (role-playing in pairs ordering the pizza), tipping and politely dealing with service people (when the pizza arrived), and of course, basic table manners.
-Learning is more fun when you incorporate a fun theme (and delicious pizza)!
+Learning is more fun when you have a fun theme (and delicious pizza)!